 Container Settings

-Click [Setting] button() in the Container Card.
-You can go to the container settings page.
+) in the Container Card.
+You can go to the Container Settings page.

 Add a description to provide context for what the container is used for.
 This is especially helpful for collaboration.

-You can check various container information, such as the container's hardware specs including CPU, memory, and storage, as well as the container region, stack and OS.
+You can check various container information, such as the container's hardware specs including CPU, memory, and storage, as well as the container region, base template and OS.

 Add Storage